ceticamarco/zephyrus/README.md

 a wide range of climates and to ignore daily temperature fluctuations while still being able to detect significant anomalies.

-Daily temperatures collected over a short time window(1/2 months, but not less than a few days)
+According to the Q-Q plots, daily temperatures collected over a time window of no more than 1/2 months but no less than a week, *should* follow a normal distribution.
-// *should* be normally distributed.
-This algorithm only work under this assumption.

 > [!IMPORTANT]
 > The anomaly detection algorithm works under the assumption that the weather data